aculab-com/react-native-aculab-client/example-AcuMobCom/AcuMobCom-Example-README.md

 ---

 #### Note that and apiAccessKey should not ever be displayed and should be treated as sensitive data.
-In the Demo app they are displayed only to assist developer testing.
+In the Example app they are displayed only to assist developer testing.
 You should not display this sensitive information in your application